-Location - Mount Cataract Forest Reserve, Queendland, Australia.
+Location - Mount Cataract State Forest, Queensland, Australia

 Skill Level - Easy to intermediate

 Located in the region of Townsville, out near Hervey Range and at the southern end of the Paluma Range, Mt Cataract is at an elevation of 721m with a width at the base of 3.5 km and is in close proximity to Mt Black (410m) & Mt Kataughal (389m).
-The terrain around Mount Cataract is mainly hilly and is very sparsely populated, with 4 inhabitants per square kilometer.
-The nearest larger community is Toomulla, 19.2 km north of Mount Cataract.
-Mount Cataract State Forest covers an area of about around 2,400 hectares.
+The terrain around Mount Cataract is mainly hilly and is very sparsely populated, with approximately 4 inhabitants per square kilometer.
+The nearest larger community is Toomulla, 19 km north of Mount Cataract.
+Mount Cataract Forest Reserve was amalgamated into Clemant State Forest in 2014 and covers an area of about around 2,400 hectares at the southern end.

 In the surroundings around Mount Cataract, mainly green-green deciduous forest grows.
-The annual average temperature in the funnel is 21°C. The warmest month is December, when the average temperature is 24°C, and the coldest is July, with 17°C. Average annuality is 1,014 millimeters.
-The rainy month is February, with an average of 254 mm rainfall, and the driest is September, with 6 mm rainfall.
-The mountain contributes some flow into the Black River.
+The annual average temperature in the funnel is 21°C. The warmest month is December, when the average temperature is 24°C, and the coldest is July, with 17°C. Average annuality rainfall is 1,014 millimeters.
+The wettest month is February, with an average of 254 mm rainfall, and the driest is September, with 6 mm rainfall.
+The mountain range contributes to Black River's volume.

 The best route to the summit is via the ridgeline which offer easy walking and views of the surrounding countryside as your gain elevation.
 Good views of Mt Margaret, Frederick Peak and South Pinnacle.
 Permission may be required to access this area.

 It's easily accessed via an unsealed road named Mill Road.